Meles Zenawi: Ethnic federalism

-Meles' government implemented ethnic based federalism as a response to old imperial rule of Amhara people.
+Meles' government implemented ethnic based federalism as a response to what he considered to be the "old imperial rule of Amhara people".
 Meanwhile, the Oromo Liberation Front (OLF), while drafting the constitution counted Amharas and Tigrayans dominated the imperial rule likewise.
 Reasons posited the aim of ethnic federalism empowers all ethnic groups in Ethiopia to share their cultures and languages, and ethnic-based liberation front preferred to join the July Convention of Nationalities in 1991.
 Critic always commented this system brings to divisions, which on other hands, Meles argues it gives several interests, equitable distribution and wealth to them.
 He added that the system provides recourse to fight poverty, peasants must choice their own decisions in their own languages.
 Meles views emphasized an economic growth claiming "if you think it is threat, it will be; if you think it a benefit, then it will be.
 Ethnicity will become less an issue as the economy grows and Ethiopia's process of assimilation does its job."

 His government criticized for decentralizing of language system.
 Critics concerned that this policy would fracture Ethiopian national identity.
 Regions of Ethiopia have their official state language.
 For example, Afaan Oromo is the official language of Oromia Region, Afar for Afar Region, Harari for Harari Region.
 Amharic is official working language to Amhara, Benishangul-Gumuz, Gambela, and Southern Nations, Nationalities, and People's Region.